CBD for hot flashes

 Cannabinoid receptors

-- CB1 receptors: mainly in the central nervous system, including the hypothalamus
+- CB1 receptors: primarily in the central nervous system, including the hypothalamus

 -

-CB2 receptors: primarily in the immune system and peripheral tissues
+CB2 receptors: mainly in the immune system and peripheral tissues

-Enzymes responsible for the synthesis and breakdown of endocannabinoids
+Enzymes responsible for the synthesis and degradation of endocannabinoids

 Thermoregulation in the hypothalamus